February 24, 1984: The day Connors and McEnroe finally joined forces for the Davis Cup

-On the contrary, his rival, John McEnroe, always thought that the Davis Cup was something special, and he had led his team to the title in 1978, 1979, 1981 and 1982.
+On the contrary, his rival McEnroe always thought that the Davis Cup was something special, and he had led his team to the title on four occasions.
 All this time, the two American legends, who genuinely despised each other, had never played together in the Davis Cup, as Connors made only one appearance, in 1981.

 This time though, Ashe had finally convinced Connors to team up with McEnroe under the American flag.
 More accurately, as Ashe wrote later in his book, Days of Grace, it was Connors’ manager, Donald Dell, who did the job:

 “Dell, a former Cup captain, had argued to Jimmy and his mother, Gloria, that no American had ever achieved legendary status without playing Davis Cup, so Jimmy agreed to play.”